AdobeDocs/platform-learn.pt-BR/help/tutorial-website-implementation/target.md

 ## Adicionar a extensão do Target

 A extensão do Adobe Target suporta implementações do lado do cliente usando o SDK JavaScript do Target para a Web moderna, o at.js.
-Os clientes que ainda usam a biblioteca antiga do Target, o mbox.js, [deve atualizar para a at.js 2.x](https://experienceleague.adobe.com/docs/target/using/implement-target/client-side/mbox-implement/migrate-mbox/target-atjs-implementation.html) para usar tags.
+Os clientes que ainda usam a biblioteca antiga do Target, o mbox.js, [devem atualizar para o at.js 2.x](https://experienceleague.adobe.com/docs/target/using/implement-target/client-side/mbox-implement/migrate-mbox/target-atjs-implementation.html) para usar as tags.

 A extensão do Target v2 consiste em duas partes principais: